MimiUmoh/Sparta-Project-1/README.md

 ### How to download
 1. Follow the link and and clone the project: https://mimiumoh.github.io/Sparta-Project-1/.
-2. Then open the index.html and then start the game.
+2. Then follow the instructions.

 ### Challenges
 1. My if statments were not wrapped up in a function, that meant if I clicked on any button, it would take me to a certain level.
 There was no chronological order for my game because I had not programmed it in a way where certain condtions had to be met.